hdShang/arxiv-daily/docs/cs-CV/2025-06-19/papers/250616262v2-r3evision-a-survey-on-robust-rendering-restoration-and-enhancement-f.md

 ---
 layout: default
-title: R3eVision: A Survey on Robust Rendering, Restoration, and Enhancement for 3D Low-Level Vision
+title: "R3eVision: A Survey on Robust Rendering, Restoration, and Enhancement for 3D Low-Level Vision"
 ---

 # R3eVision: A Survey on Robust Rendering, Restoration, and Enhancement for 3D Low-Level Vision